zuozhenggh/learning-library/data-management-library/autonomous-database/developer/ajd-soda/simple-app/simple-app.md

     </copy>
     ````

-3. Dot-notation is designed for easy queries to return JSON values.
+3. SQL dot-notation syntax is designed for easy queries to return JSON values from tables.
 Run a JSON dot-notation query.

     ````
     <copy>